Code-Institute-Submissions/marcpicornell-Project2/README.md

 ### Contact
 ### About

+### Images
+Each image were extracted from the main banner listed in Credits.
+I made a PNG with alpha channel to keep the ßtransparent background.
+I then convert them using (WEBP converter)[https://cloudconvert.com/webp-converter].

 ## Testing

 You can have more information about the testing applied to this project in a dedicated file.